jzeni/restool/README.md

 ```
 And that's it!

-The response object will defina a method for each attribute of the response, with the same name or with the `metonym` name if given:
+The response object will define a method for each attribute of the response, with the same name or with the `metonym` name if given:

 ```
 first_repository = repositories.first